 Arrive at Outward Bound to really start the day (8:30 am for my runner).
 Be prepared to be out until after lunch time.

-We skipped Winfield because of the shuttle fiasco and because our runner didn’t want a pacer until she came back through Twin Lakes.
+In 2019, we skipped Winfield because of the shuttle fiasco and because our runner didn’t want a pacer until she came back through Twin Lakes.
+In 2021, Winfield wasn’t an option for crew or pacers anymore.

 ~NICE BIG BREAK~